 These are the corporations or trusts that facilitate people seeking professional management and diversification.
-These companies pool the resources from investors and then invest in a well-diversified investment portfolio as per the risk appetite of the investors and/or specifics objectives of the scheme.
-These are managed by professionally experienced managers.
+These companies pool the resources from investors and then invest in a well-diversified investment portfolio as per the risk appetite of the investors and/or specific objectives of the scheme.
+Professionally experienced managers manage these.
 Apart from traditional investment companies, the advent of the internet has given rise to a new breed of investment company – Robo-advisors.
-Such companies use mobile technology to offer investment services to a larger audience base and that too at very less cost.
+Such companies use mobile technology to offer investment services to a larger audience base, and that too at a very less cost.

-These companies collect premiums from people and companies to offer them protection against unforeseen future events, including fire, car accidents, death, disability, disease and more.
+These companies collect premiums from people and companies to offer them protection against unforeseen future events, including fire, car accidents, death, disability, disease, and more.
 Primarily, insurance companies assist individuals and businesses in managing contingencies and risks.
-Almost every individual and business avail one or more kinds of insurance.
-Different types of insurance products are life insurance, health insurance, property-casualty insurance and more.
+Almost every individual and business avail of one or more kinds of insurance.
+Different types of insurance products are life insurance, health insurance, property-casualty insurance, and more.
 One insurance company can offer one or more kinds of insurance products.

 It is undoubtedly the most important type of financial institution in an economy.
 A central bank is primarily responsible for managing and overseeing all other banks in the county.
 Moreover, it is the central bank that develops monetary policy and helps the government in implementing its financial policies.
 A central bank does not deal with the general public.
 However, it does remain the banker for the Government.
 The Federal Reserve Bank is the central bank in the U.S.